67P/ipfs-cookbook/README.md

-# ipfs Cookbook
+# IPFS Cookbook

-This cookbook installs ipfs and starts it as a daemon
+This cookbook installs go-ipfs and starts it as a daemon

 ## Requirements

 ### Platforms

-This cookbook is tested on Ubuntu 16.06, 14.04 and Debian 8 using Test Kitchen.
+This cookbook is tested on Ubuntu 18.06, 16.04 and Debian 9 using Test Kitchen.
 It currently only supports 64bit platforms

 ### Chef

-- Chef 12.5 or later (we are providing a
+- Chef 12.5 or later (the cookbook provides a
-  [Custom Resource](https://docs.chef.io/custom_resources.html) to configure IPFS)
+  [Custom Resource](https://docs.chef.io/custom_resources.html) to configure go-ipfs)

 ### Cookbook dependencies

-- `ark` to download and uncompress the Go IPFS package
+- `ark` to download and uncompress the go-ipfs package

 ## Usage